Deepakgthomas/dgthomas/index.md

 ## Deepak George Thomas

-I am a PhD student in the department of Computer Science at Iowa State University.
+I am a foo PhD student in the department of Computer Science at Iowa State University.

 My research areas is on Sample Efficient Deep Reinforcement Learning.